Krazubu/TinkeringWithTradfri/Hardware/Hardware.md

 |RST|RST|RST|	18	|6|D6|AD5|AD5

 This table is based on the various configurations used in the resources linked here.
 It can be different with other configurations.
-Please not that on FT232 pins are not common between SWD and JTAG, meaning you can't have both connection with the same layout.
-Also, for SWD you'll have to put a resistor from 220 to 470 Ohms on AD1.
+Please note that on FT232 pins are not common between SWD and JTAG, meaning you can't have both connection with the same layout.
+Also, SWD with FT232 will require to put a resistor from 220 to 470 Ohms on AD1.

-Keep in mind that some extra pins are given for information in case you need them.
-Reset is usually not required, both SWD and JTAG should work fine without it, however your mileage may vary depending on the hardware and OpenOCD configuration.